DavidMcMorrow/The-Best-Tetris-AIs-Ever/README.md

 Genetic Algorithm write up and code was done by Jack Mac Namara (16321927)

+Cross entrophy write up and code was done by Matthew Runswick (16316898)

 -----How to run El Tetris-----

 Move to the el tetris Branch on this repository.